Skip To Main Content

 Chamber Orchestra

-This group is dedicated to students who play string instruments such as violin, viola, cello, and bass.
-Members will work together to perform a diverse repertoire of music, ranging from classical compositions to modern arrangements.
+This group is dedicated to students who play string instruments, including violin, viola, cello, and bass.
+Members will work together to perform a diverse repertoire, ranging from classical compositions to modern arrangements.
 The ensemble focuses on developing technical skills, musicality, and ensemble cohesion through regular rehearsals and performances.

 Chess Club